 Elke Western is a Scotland-based glass artist who makes monumental architectural artworks for buildings around the world.
 Massive sheets of glass are hand-painted, making ever-changing impacts on the built environment.

-Frances is an award-winning ceramic artist with over 20 years’ experience working as an independent maker in the field of ceramics.
+Frances Priest is an award-winning ceramic artist with over 20 years’ experience working as an independent maker in the field of ceramics.
 Examples of her work can be found in public collections across the UK.
 Photography: David N Anderson.

 Heather Shields is a textile designer and weaver based in Gourock on the west coast of Scotland, specialising in vibrant, contemporary fabrics, homeware and accessories.